Jamie-Proudfoot/finding_ligands/README.md

 ### Run supervised / active learning

-Modify scripts where necessary by specifying the protein target using its gene name (e.g. EGFR, ACHE, PTGS2) as found in DUD-E or dockstring
+Modify scripts where necessary by specifying the protein target using its gene name (e.g. EGFR, ACHE, PTGS2) as found in DUD-E or DOCKSTRING

 e.g.
 ```python